 Benefits of Magnesium Citrate

-Magnesium Citrate is more bioavailable than many other forms of Magnesium, meaning that your body is better able to absorb it.
-So even if this form contains less elemental Magnesium, your body might still be absorbing more compared to other types.
+- High Bioavailability: Magnesium Citrate is more bioavailable than many other forms of Magnesium, meaning that your body is better able to absorb it and put it to work.

-It also tends to be more affordable than many other forms of supplemental Magnesium, so if you’re using it daily, you could save costs over time.
+- Cost-Effectiveness: It also tends to be more affordable on its own than many other forms of supplemental Magnesium, so if you’re using it daily, you could save costs over time.

 What is Magnesium Glycinate?